 Even though all classes are available on a walk-in basis, we highly recommend that you arrive on time for the class you wish to attend.
 Some classes may fill up, and then you will not be able to get a seat.
 Though latecomers may be admitted to the computer lab if there is space, it is with the understanding that the trainer will not be repeating covered material.
 This would be unfair to those who arrived on time.
 Please be on time!

 How do I find the latest schedule?

 About one week before the upcoming month of classes, the schedule of computer classes is distributed in brochure format to neighborhood libraries throughout the city.
-It is also available at the Central Information Desk at the Martin Luther King Jr. Memorial Library (Main Branch).
-This same schedule is also posted on the library's Web site.
+This same schedule is also available on the library's website.
 Please consult the current schedule of computer classes in order to choose the class (es) you wish to attend.

 Where do I go for class?

 All classes at the Martin Luther King Jr. Memorial Library (MLK) are temporarily suspended until central library interim services begin on May 8, 2017.